orktopus/build-react-homepage/README.md

 # Share your website with the world, with the help of Azure!

-(Derived from https://code.visualstudio.com/tutorials/app-service-extension/getting-started, but simplified for starting up)

 This tutorial will walk you through how you can share your website with the rest of the world.
 In this tutorial, we will start with checking out a very simple project.
 We will first run this project in our own machine to see how it works, and make some changes as we like.
 Then we will deploy a static website using Azure Storage.
 Deploying a static website to Azure Storage will allow us to share our website with others!
 We will also see how we can continue to make changes to our website even after it is deployed in Azure

 ## **Pre-requisites**: